-When I originally wrote this column, a 14-member Work and Witness team for Northeast Oklahoma was helping us finish the Moncalieri church in Northern Italy.
+When I originally wrote this column, a 14-member Work & Witness team for Northeast Oklahoma was at tht moment helping us finish the Moncalieri church building in Northern Italy.

-As part of the morning worship service on Sunday, Rev. Robert Leffel and I read Psalm 103 alternately in English and Italian.
+As part of the morning worship service on Sunday in the new building, Rev. Robert Leffel and I read Psalm 103 alternately in English and Italian.
 What a great moment it was as believers born in nations thousands of miles apart witnessed that the mercy of the Lord is from everlasting to everlasting upon them that fear him (v.
 17). [ Missionary stories from Italy ]

-This remembrance of the loyal love of God and His forgiving power brought tears to the eyes of Italian and American alike as each heard those words in his native language.
+This remembrance of the loyal love of God and His forgiving power brought tears to the eyes of Italian and American alike as all heard those words in their native language.